Bipolar disorder can lead to extreme shifts in mood, activity levels, and energy.

 Researchers also looked at how both the structure and the processes of the brain looked using MRI in

-According to the National Alliance on Mental Illness, a person needs to have had at least one manic episode to meet the criteria for a diagnosis of bipolar disorder.
+According to the National Alliance on Mental Illness, a person needs to have had at least one episode of mania or hypomania to meet the criteria for a diagnosis of bipolar disorder.

 Diagnosis consists of a physical exam and mental health interview.
 Currently, blood tests and imaging can help rule out other conditions that can damage the brain.

 Following an initial diagnosis, a doctor will typically refer a person to a mental health professional, such as a psychiatrist or psychologist.
 They can determine which type of bipolar disorder a person has.

 - Bipolar I disorder: This is when a person has at least one manic episode and experiences both manic and depressive periods.

 - Bipolar II disorder: This means that a person shifts between depression and hypomanic episodes but never experiences a full manic episode.